cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

 - `chart`: Obtains the latest public release of the chart at hand, and puts it already decompressed in `$pwd/$our-chart/chart/`. `$our-chart` being the name of the chart at hand (e.g: kubecf).
+While this target is required to be implemented, the intent is that test runners may decide to not call it and drop themselves the chart under test in `$pwd/$our-chart/chart/`.

 - `configure`: Generates any config values that cannot be taken from the `example-values/` folder as they aren't there.
 Normally, this will be